 Pursuant to section 14 of the Act, all benefit payments are met from the Consolidated Account or a Special Deposit Account established for that purpose which is then reimbursed from the Fund and the Police Employer Account within the Pension Division.
 The Fund proportion is that amount charged against the contributor's contribution account.
-The prescribed proportion is determined by the Board, in accordance with section 14(3) of the Act, taking into account the most recent actuarial assessment.
+The prescribed proportion is determined by the Board, in accordance with section 14(3) of the Act, taking into account the most recent actuarial review.

 The Treasurer may also seek reimbursement of the employer portion of the benefit payment from the employer contributions made by SAPOL which are deposited into the Police Employer Account.
 Employer contributions are based on a percentage of salary at rates based on actuarial valuations.
-The rate for 2013-2014 was 20.5 percent.
+The rate for 2014-2015 was 20.5 percent.

-For 2013-2014 the Police Employer Account's and the Fund's prescribed proportions of benefit payments for members of the Scheme were 81 percent and 19 percent respectively.

-The rate of employer contribution and the Police Employer Account's and the Fund's prescribed proportions of benefit payments are in accordance with the recommendations of Mr G Keen, FIAA and Mr L Brett, FIAA of Brett and Watson Pty Ltd in the most recent triennial Actuarial Report as at 30 June 2011.
+For 2014-2015 the Police Employer Account's and the Fund's prescribed proportions of benefit payments for members of the Scheme were 81 percent and 19 percent respectively in accordance with the recommendations of Mr G Keen, FIAA and Mr L Brett, FIAA of Brett and Watson Pty Ltd in the Actuarial Report as at 30 June 2011.